 v.
 Repatriation and de-accessioning

-It should also be noted that his policy is not intended to address the legislative and/or ethical issues surrounding human remains less than 100 years in provenance which may be, or come to be, in the custody of the School.
+It should also be noted that this policy is not intended to address the legislative and/or ethical issues surrounding human remains less than 100 years in provenance which may be, or come to be, in the custody of the School.
 In this case, treatment of such remains is dictated directly by the legislative procedure outlined in the Human Tissue Act (2004).

 Guardianship shall be established as part of accepting human remains for storage and shall be documented both in the stores and as part of the University’s accessioning process.
 As Cardiff University acts as the temporary custodian of human remains, any requests for repatriation shall be passed on to the guardian of said human remains.